rmathisen-aws/Assigning_IAM_Users_Permissions/README.md

 Go back to where you're logged in as Sally \
 S3 → Buckets \
 Now we have access to iam-animalpics & iam-catpics Buckets

+You will be able to upload files to these buckets, and open those files!